 The SAY school-based team consults with teachers, school counselors and administrators on identifying students who may be at risk for abusing substances or have behavioral problems.
 SAY counselors conduct student groups on topics such as social skills development, substance abuse prevention, conflict resolution and grief and loss.
 Other components of the SAY program include:

-Through the SAY Coalition our programing reaches beyond the schools and into the communities to support existing prevention programs and new initiatives that aid in strengthening families and youth.
-The Coalition consists of schools, parents, youth, health professionals, law enforcement, those working in the judicial system, business professionals, elected officials, and religious and community leaders.
-SAY Coalition offers the programs listed below.
+Through the SAY Coalition, our programing reaches beyond the schools and into the communities to support existing prevention programs and new initiatives that aid in strengthening families and youth.
+The coalition consists of schools, parents, youth, health professionals, law enforcement, those working in the judicial system, business professionals, elected officials, and religious and community leaders.
+The SAY Coalition offers the following programs:

 Student Leadership Council Brings students together from area high schools to develop leadership skills, learn how to make healthy decisions and choose a positive path.
 Students meet monthly at Bellefaire JCB to discuss teen issues, plan and participate in volunteer activities and promote events that support healthy adolescent behavior.